 NFL Extra Points Card: Fumble or Touchdown?

-Teams play only eight regular season games at home compared to 81 baseball home games.
-This makes tickets incredibly hard to obtain and increasingly expensive.
-According to the Team Marketing Report, the average cost of an NFL ticket in 2015 is $85.83, assuming you can find one.
-But wait — Barclaycard offers its NFL Extra Points credit card that can earn rewards in the form of tickets to any regular season games and even the Super Bowl.
+Because teams play only eight regular season football games at home, tickets to America's favorite games can be incredibly hard to obtain and increasingly expensive.
+According to the Team Marketing Report, the average cost of an NFL ticket in 2015 was $85.83, assuming you could find one.
+But wait — Barclaycard offers its NFL Extra Points credit card that can earn rewards in the form of tickets to any regular season game and even the Super Bowl.

 Why We Like This Card